 There are various networking and support opportunities within the MERU community, as listed below.

 To join the MERU community and take part in any of the events and activities, please complete the form linked to on the right of this page.

 Jointly organised by the School of Medicine, Imperial College London, and the Lee Kong Chian School of Medicine, NTU Singapore, Transform MedEd 2020 is a premier international medical education conference which has transformation as its core theme.

 The exciting two-day programme will bring together the diverse perspectives of medical educators, academics and innovators, with those of students, patients and industry leaders.
 The conference will provide a forum for local and international experts to share their knowledge and experience, whilst engaging active participation of delegates through workshops, symposia, short communications, plenaries, panel discussions and seminars.
 Transform MedEd 2020 will establish and extend academic collaborations in medical education, addressing global challenges to achieve local impact.

-For further information, to register, or to submit an abstract for presentation, please see the conference website: https://www.transformmeded.org
+For further information and to register, please see the conference website: https://www.transformmeded.org

 Annual MERU conference